St Peter's College, Auckland: Troubled establishment

 Nearly 40 years later, in 1923, Henry Cleary, the sixth Catholic Bishop of Auckland, issued an invitation to the Christian Brothers to found a school.
 The Marist Brothers, well established at Sacred Heart College (then located in Richmond Road, Ponsonby), objected strongly and Cleary wrote to the Provincial of the Christian Brothers, Brother Barron, changing his offer to a primary school.
 As a result, the Christian Brothers lost interest.

 Shortly after he became seventh Catholic Bishop of Auckland in 1929, James Liston renewed the invitation to the Christian Brothers, whose pupil he had been in Dunedin.
 This again aroused the opposition of the Marist Brothers.
 They were concerned that a new boys' Form I to VI school would take enrolments from Sacred Heart College and would diminish their revenue.
 Unmoved by the Marist Brothers' opposition, Liston requested his old Dunedin classmate, Brother Michael James Benignus Hanrahan (Brother Benignus), the Christian Brothers provincial, to provide brothers to staff the school.
 This was agreed to.

 A contractor cleared the Mountain Road site in 1931 and it was expected that the school would open in 1933.
 But financial problems caused delays.
 The Marist Brothers appealed to the Apostolic Delegate to Australia and New Zealand, resident in Sydney, and to the Sacred Congregation of Religious in Rome.

 They believed that Bishop Cleary had promised them the St Peter's School site but as no written record could be found, Bishop Liston was informed by the Sacred Congregation that he could invite the Christian Brothers and the Apostolic Delegate, Archbishop Giovanni Panico, ruled "that the Bishop is free to make whatever provision he may decide in the matter".
 The Marist Brothers accepted this ruling, but unhappily.

-Outhwaites, construction and opening
+Outhwaite donation, construction and opening

 The school was constructed on the corner of Khyber Pass Road and Mountain Road, a site which had been given to the church for educational purposes by the Outhwaite family a pioneering family of Auckland.
 The family acquired the site in 1841.
 Isa Outhwaite, the last surviving member of that family, bequeathed the site of the college and also a part of the fund required for its erection.
 The Outhwaites, who lived nearby, had pastured livestock on the site.
 The dedication of the college to St Peter was not only a specific revival of the earlier St Peter's School in Auckland, but also referred to the first Catholic school in New Zealand opened in Kororareka in 1840 and dedicated to St Peter.
 The foundation also commemorated the beginning of the Catholic Church in New Zealand in 1838 when Bishop Pompallier arrived in New Zealand and set up the Marist Mission in the Bay of Islands.